Random notes: UK basketball’s non-conference home schedule nothing to cheer about

 Random notes:

 ▪ Thursday night, Tennessee starts Michigan transfer Joe Milton at quarterback against Bowling Green.
-Saturday afternoon, Kentucky starts Penn State transfer Will Levis at quarterback against ULM.
+Saturday afternoon, Kentucky starts Penn State transfer Will Levis at quarterback against Louisiana Monroe.
 Big Ten invasion.

 ▪ Following Tuesday’s practice, Levis was asked what has been the toughest aspect of UK’s new offense to master?
 His answer: The under-center snap.
 Levis said he had not done much of that since high school.
 He also fumbled his first try in fall camp.
 Not to worry, Levis promised he has the center-quarterback exchange down now.

-▪ Not requiring a vaccine or negative COVID test for Saturday’s UK opener is bad enough — Railbird did it; why can’t UK? — but the first game of the program’s new mobile ticketing for parking promises to be a migraine.
+▪ Not having a vaccine or negative COVID test for Saturday’s UK opener is bad enough -- Railbird did it; why can’t UK -- but the first game of the program’s new mobile ticketing for parking promises to be a migraine.
 Be prepared.

-▪ Former Frederick Douglass star Walker Parks is slated to start at right offensive tackle when the No. 3-ranked Tigers play the No. 5 Georgia Bulldogs on Saturday night in Charlotte, N.C.
+▪ Former Frederick Douglass star Walker Parks is slated to start at right offensive tackle when the No. 3-ranked Clemson Tigers play the No. 5 Georgia Bulldogs on Saturday night in Charlotte.
 Kickoff is 7:30 p.m. on ABC.
 A sophomore, Parks was a key offensive line reserve for Dabo Swinney last season.

 ▪ Kentucky football had six players selected in the 2021 NFL Draft.
 All six made 53-man rosters to start the NFL season.
-The six: Jamin Davis (Washington), Kelvin Joseph (Dallas), Quinton Bohanna (Dallas), Brandin Echols (New York Jets), Landon Young (New Orleans), Phil Hoskins (Carolina).
+The six: Jamin Davis (Washington), Kelvin Joseph (Dallas), Quinton Bohanna (Dallas), Brandin Echols (NY Jets), Landon Young (New Orleans), Phil Hoskins (Carolina).

 ▪ The hypocrisy continues.
 While fans in Kroger Field’s luxury suites can buy and consume alcohol this season, regular fans in the stands cannot.
-For Big Blue Nation, green has its privileges.
+For Big Blue Nation, green has its privilges.

 ▪ I’ve been tweeting a random UK football stat each morning.
-Wednesday, I tweeted the passing stats for each Wildcats quarterback in the season opener since 2015.
+Wednesday, I tweeted the passing starts for each Wildcat quarterback in the season opener since 2015.
 The best showing?
 Drew Barker threw for 323 yards and four touchdowns in the Cats’ 2016 loss to Southern Miss.

 ▪ Alabama men’s basketball is calling its Dec.
 21 game in Birmingham against Colorado State the “C.M.
 Newton Classic.”
 The former UK athletics director was Alabama’s basketball coach from 1968-69 through the 1979-1980 season.

 ▪ Western Kentucky opens its football season at 8 p.m.
-EDT Thursday in Bowling Green against visiting UT-Martin.
-You can watch it on ESPN Plus.
+Thursday against visiting UT-Martin.
+You can watch it on ESPN+.

 ▪ It is September and there has yet to be an official decision made on whether Medina Spirit will be disqualified from his Kentucky Derby win on May 1.